Table of Contents

 - Good Sleep.

 - Exercise Regularly.

 - Reduce the intake of sugar, refined carbohydrates, tobacco, and alcohol.

 - Increase the intake of Non-starchy Veggies, Fats, soluble fibres, low carb diet and Proteins.

-Also Read: Balanced Diet
+Also Read: Significance of Fiber In Diet